mpavlou/samplesizedev/README.md

 ```

-Alternatively, one may use the 'quick = TRUE' option which directly uses the bias-reduction for Riley's formula:
+Alternatively, one may use the 'quick = TRUE' option which directly uses the bias-reduction for Riley's formula, but with the 'adjusted C-statistic' which is effective a bias-reducing correction:

 ``` r
 # Fast calculation (approximation)